MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-commandline.md

 2. Add the pretrained machine learning models to an existing installation.
 The pretrained models are inserted into the MicrosoftML package.
 Once installed, you cannot incrementally remove them.
 Removal will require uninstall and reinstall of R Server.

-   `rserversetup.exe /modify /models`
+   `rserversetup.exe /install /models`

-3. Uninstall the software and clean up the registry and folders.
-This is a two-step process.
-In practice, the `cleanup` option should not be necessary.
+3. Uninstall the software in unattended mode.

-  `rserversetup.exe /uninstall`
+  `rserversetup.exe /quiet /uninstall`
-  `rserversetup.exe /cleanup`

 4. Offline install requires two .cab files that provide MRO and other dependencies.
 The `/offline` parameter instructs setup to look for the .cab files on the local system.
 By default, setup looks for the .cab files in the `%temp%` directory of local admin, but you could also set the media directory if the .cab files are in a different folder.
 For more information and .cab download links, see [Offline installation](rserver-install-windows-offline.md).